Supporting the spectrum

 The Civitas ChildLaw Center is organized to carry out its mission:

-We are pleased to offer a Certificate in Child & Family Law for JD students, an MJ in Children’s Law & Policy, an LLM in Child and Family Law, and a Certificate in School Discipline Reform.
+We are pleased to offer a Certificate in Child & Family Law for JD students, an MJ in Children’s Law & Policy, and an LLM in Child and Family Law.
 These programs are designed to prepare law students, attorneys, and other professionals to defend and advocate for children in need.